 Connecticut Behavioral Health Clinics offer therapeutic outpatient services and interventions that are tailored to meet the needs and goals of each individual.
 We provide a range of services to help both children and families manage a variety of behavioral health conditions.

-Individual, family, and group therapy.
 Individual therapy is utilized to build self-regulation techniques used in the home and community, and centers around developing competency.
 Family therapy often focuses on conflict resolution, building healthy communication skills, and creating structure and routine.

 Parent/caregiver support is through therapy, coaching, advocacy, psycho-education, and case management.